 Heat pump dryers

 Heat pump dryers work in a closed loop - air is heated and blown through damp clothes, air is cooled and water drained off, then air is reheated again.
 A small built-in heat pump handles the heating and cooling.
+No moisture is released into the room air.

 Condensing and heat pump dryers are generally more expensive to buy than basic vented dryers, and are not always cheaper to run.